MUDAL/Domestic-energy-monitoring-system/README.md

 13. LM2596 buck converter module
 14. Logic level shifter
 15. SPDT switch
+16. 9V AC adapter (replacement for the batteries)

 ## Software
 The system was developed using the ESP-IDF FreeRTOS software platform.
 The ESP32 was programmed using C++.